tulik/golang-mongo-impressions/README.md

-# Golang and MongoDB performance testing with tracking link impressions
+# Golang and MongoDB
+## Performance testing with tracking link impressions

 To run this solution, clone repository and:
 `$ export GOPATH=$HOME/path-to-this-project`